Use bulldozers against BJP leaders in Bihar: CPI | Politics

 Use bulldozers against BJP leaders in Bihar: CPI

-Bulldozers should now be used against the party, he told reporters.If Nitish and Tejashwi baulk, we will take it as a lack of moral courage naitik saahas on their part, said Anjan.The CPI leader said his party was still open to joining the cabinet in the state, unlike other Left parties - the CPIML and CPIM which have ruled out such a possibility.But we have received no offer so far.
+Bulldozers should now be used against the party, he told reporters on Friday.If Nitish and Tejashwi baulk, we will take it as a lack of moral courage naitik saahas on their part, said Anjan.The CPI leader said his party was still open to joining the cabinet in the state, unlike other Left parties -- the CPIML and CPIM which have ruled out such a possibility.But we have received no offer so far.

 - Country: